 • 42 CFR 424.22: physician certification and recertification of need for home health.

-The IMPACT Act standardized post-acute care quality measures across home health, SNF, IRF, and LTCH settings, feeding the publicly available Medicare Care Compare quality reporting site.
+The IMPACT Act of 2014 standardized post-acute care quality measures across home health, SNF, IRF, and LTCH settings, feeding the publicly available Medicare Care Compare quality reporting site.
 The 21st Century Cures Act expanded several home health-adjacent provisions, including electronic visit verification (EVV) requirements for Medicaid HHA services and expanded telehealth.

 The homebound requirement: stricter than most families expect